Skip to content

 [`scipy.signal.correlate`][scipy.signal.correlate] function.
 The default

-behavior is to call the correlate function with `#!py mode="full"` using
+behaviour is to call the correlate function with `#!py mode="full"` using

 the full length data of the input seismograms.
 This is the most robust